KellenWatt/python-lessons/README.md

 ## License
 This repository and all derivative repositories are licensed under the [CC-BY-4.0](./LICENSE.txt) license.
-This means that you can use and distribute these lessons as you see fit, as long as you disclose the changes you made to them, if any.
+This means that you can use and distribute these lessons as you see fit, as long as you disclose the changes you made to them, if any, and keep the license with it.

 --- NOTICE OF EXCEPTION ---<br>
 Changes made to the licensed material solely for the purposes of solving the exercises contained within